OBJECTIVE

 PROCEDURE

-Begin the lesson by asking your students if they eat fish.
+Begin the lesson by asking your students if they have gone fishing.
+What kinds of fish are native to this area?

 Explain that you are going to learn about the parts of a fish by building one of your own!
-Distribute a set of fish parts to each student (or to each small group, if you have a bigger class).
-Explain that each student/group will have enough pieces to build their very own fish.
+Put students in small groups and distribute a set of fish parts to each group.
+Explain that each group will have enough pieces to build their very own fish.
 Give the students a couple minutes to put together the pieces to make an accurate fish.

 As the groups finish up, draw the outline of a fish on the board.
-Ask your students to flip over one of their pieces and name a part of the fish, and then tell you where to put it on your drawing.
-Label each part you draw up with the name, and continue until you have recreated an anatomically correct fish on the board.
+Ask your students to flip over one of their pieces and then tell you what the part is called and where to label it on your drawing.

-Collect your materials (leave your drawing on the board, or erase it if you want to make the next part of the activity more challenging).
+Collect the fish parts (leave your drawing on the board or erase it if you want to make the next part of the activity more challenging).

 Explain that the class will now use the terms they just learned to identify fish that can be caught off the coast of Massachusetts.
-Distribute the Fish ID board to each student (or groups again).
-Explain that you are going to give three clues about a fish, and then the students will have to identify on their boards which fish you are describing.
+Distribute the Guess That Fish worksheet to each student (or groups again).
+Explain that you are going to give clues about a fish, and then the students will have to identify which fish you are describing.

 FOLLOW UP & EXTENSIONS